Environmental Health

 Plumbing Program

 Plumbing is an important part of the sanitary waste disposal system in any building.
-Plumbing installed improperly can result in back-ups, leaks, environmental pollution, explosion and other hazards.
+Plumbing installed improperly can result in back-ups, leaks, environmental pollution, explosion, and other hazards.
 To protect the health and safety of the residents of Licking County, a plumbing permit is required for all new residential and commercial plumbing installed.
 Plumbers must be registered with the Health Department before conducting business in the county.

 Pool Image